Workers' Compensation

 Job Restrictions

-It is the employee's responsibility to submit medical documents and/or job duty restrictions as authorized by the panel doctor to their departmental supervisor.
-The supervisor must submit these to the Workers' Compensation Team within the Department of Human Resources at Virginia Tech.
-Please have these submitted in a timely manner, as claim approval decisions often hinge on these documents.
-This is especially important if the employee has been given restrictions by their doctor, as these must go through the ADA & Accessibility process for accommodations.
+It is the employee's responsibility to submit to their departmental supervisor medical documents and/or job duty restrictions as authorized by the panel physcian.
+The supervisor must submit these to the Division of Human Resources Workers' Compensation team.
+Please submit job restrictions in a timely manner, as claim approval decisions often hinge on these documents.
+This is especially important if the employee has been given restrictions requiring accomodations by their doctor, as these must go through Virginia Tech's ADA and Accessibility interactive process.

 Return to Work

-Executive Order (52) requires Virginia Tech to make every reasonable effort to return those employees to work who have sustained job-related injuries or illnesses and, as a result, are prevented from returning to their full former employment.
+Commonwealth of Virginia Executive Order (52) requires Virginia Tech to make every reasonable effort to return those employees to work who have sustained job-related injuries or illnesses and, as a result, are prevented from returning to their full former employment.
 Employees are returned to work on a transitional or full-time basis as soon as it is determined to be medically feasible.
 The return-to-work coordinator works closely with injured employees, treating physicians, and departments to facilitate transitional duty assignments until employees return to full employment or are released from medical care.
+As part of this process, the Return to Work Release form must be completed by the employees treating panel physician.

 Non-medical injuries